Amavasya January 2026: Exact Date, Sacred Timings Guidance, and Regional Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Why should I consult a Panchang for Amavasya timings?
+Why should devotees check a city-specific Panchang for Amavasya timings?